tomjhinton/SEI-project03-fork/README.md

 class VenuesShow extends React.Component{

 ```
 We created two functions for the movement of the slider.

-We called previousEvent, nextEvent.When User clicked the right arrow of the slider.
+We called nextEvent function.When User clicked the right arrow of the slider.
 It called nextEvent function and increase the index variable to go forward.
-When User clicked the left arrow of the slider.
-It called previousEvent function and decrease the index variable to go backward.

 ```
 nextEvent(){
   index++